King Edward VI Aston School: Music

 The Music department offers tuition in almost any instrument.
 All boys who play an instrument are able to join one of the many ensembles in the school, ranging from the Training Band to the Big Band, which has recorded three CDs.
-While the school has its own String Orchestra hosted by the infamous Davidson and Concert Band, it also has a joint Orchestra with King Edward VI Handsworth.
+While the school has its own String Orchestra and Concert Band, it also has a joint Orchestra with King Edward VI Handsworth.
 Every ensemble performs in at least one concert a year.
 Several of them, particularly the school Big Band, perform in many more.
 The department draws senior musicians from all ensembles to form pit bands for the school productions.

 Each year the department is host to the annual House Music Festival in which all boys in years seven to ten have the opportunity to show off their musical talents and represent their house.
 The competitors are divided into several categories, by year group and instrument.
 Each competitor can perform in as many solo categories as they are able, and in one ensemble.
 The performances are judged by a visiting adjudicator.

 Each year the department goes on tour and in July 1974 a number of musicians departed for Rhodesia.
 They met with and performed for Ian Smith and toured the country before coming under attack by the Zanu-PF on the train from Bulawayo to Pretoria.

 In July 2008, many members of the same bands departed on a tour to the Rhineland.